 Housemaster: Mr Peter Griffin

-Spread over three floors, around three sides of the central courtyard, the boarding accommodation is of the highest standard.
+Spread over three floors, looking out onto the trees and grassy communal seating areas, the boarding accommodation is of the highest standard.

-On the ground floor are three quads for fourth formers and flexi-boarders offering plenty of study space as well as room for personal belongings and a disabled access room.
-Lower Fifth boys will share twin rooms, also en suite, and as they progress into the Upper Fifth and Sixth Form, and their House and study responsibilities increase, they move into their own, single rooms, again with en suite facilities.
+On the ground floor there are 6 single rooms, 1 twin room, 1 disabled access room, 1 quad room and 1 Resident Assistant staff room.
+4th Formers and part-time boarders are offered plenty of study space as well as room for personal belongings.
+Lower Fifth boys share twin rooms, also en suite, and as they progress into the Upper Fifth and Sixth Form, and their House and study responsibilities increase, they move into their own, single rooms, again with en suite facilities.

 Saturday school at Bishop's Stortford College finishes around 3pm, or at such time as sports fixtures finish.
 Our full boarders who stay throughout the weekend are well cared for and enjoy being part of a smaller group of friends with time to relax, use the school facilities, go into town and join in the organised activities and trips out, such as Thorpe Park theme park, cinema, ice-skating, ten-pin bowling and visits to London or Cambridge.